freightdev/MARK/README.md

 * ❌ Rename `MARK` and claim originality
 * ❌ Close-source improvements to `.mstp` or memory routing based on MARK
-* ❌ Claim unmodified parts of BookOS, Bookmark Studio, or MARK CLI as your own
+* ❌ Claim unmodified parts of BookOS, Bookshelf, or MARK CLI as your own
 * ❌ Obscure what version of MARK you're using

 ---